 The other main function of financial accounting is to communicate the financial facts of the enterprise to the various interested parties like owners, investors, creditors, employees, government, and research scholars, etc.

-The cause of this function is to enable these parties to have better understanding of the business and take sound and realistic economic decisions.
+The cause of this function is to enable these parties to have a better understanding of the business and make sound and realistic economic decisions.

 Financial accounting aims at fulfilling the legal requirements, especially of the tax authorities and regulators of the business by discharging this function in accordance with certain fundamental truths and uniform enforcement of generally accepted accounting principles.

-All the accounting activities, such as financial records of a business, the generation of statements concerning the liabilities and assets of a business, all of them are easily managed with Tally solution.
+All the accounting activities, such as financial records of a business, the generation of statements concerning the liabilities and assets of a business, all are easily managed with the Tally solution.

 The name of the business solution, Tally, is inspired by the meaning of the word "tally", which is to count, to keep the record.